byjg/php-anydataset-xml/docs/XPath-Expressions.md

 | `*`                  | Selects all elements                                             | `"book/*"` selects all child elements of book                                          |
 | `element[n]`         | Selects the nth element                                          | `"author[1]"` selects the first author element                                         |
 | `element[condition]` | Selects elements that satisfy the condition                      | `"book[@category='WEB']"` selects book elements with category attribute equal to 'WEB' |

+## Implementation Details

+- All field names in the resulting data are converted to lowercase
+- If an XPath expression doesn't match any nodes, an empty string is returned for that field
+- If an XPath expression matches multiple nodes, all values are collected automatically in an array

 ## Examples in AnyDataset-Xml